shazz/shazzam/README.md

 So this is good news, the macro works :)

-And using the built-in 6502 emulator you can do more, check how many cycles were really used beteween 2 locations in the code, or even step-by-step debugging.
+And using the built-in 6502 emulator you can do more, check how many cycles were really used between 2 locations in the code, or even step-by-step debugging.

 ## Segments support

 The main weakness I found in most 6502 cross-assemblers is the non-existent to minimal support of code segments.
 At worst you can specify the memory location of the next block (`* = $1000` for example), at best some inline segment definition is possible.
-But fortunately a few cross-assemblers like [CC65](https://github.com/cc65/cc65) have a real great support for relocatable segments and Shazzam is using it.
+But fortunately a few cross-assemblers like [c64jasm](http://github.com/nurpax/c64jasm) or [cc65](https://github.com/cc65/cc65) have a real great support for relocatable segments and `Shazzam` is using it.

 What does it mean?
 Simply that you can split your code in segment, assemble each one separately and finally link them accordingly by setting the optimal location based on your constraints (VIC banks, memory locations, SID driver...) without tweaking your code, the order of the routines, where sprites should be located...